issasalman/About-Me/README.md

 Reflections and Comments
 every thing is perfect and i had fun coding the lab today and i fnished it before the time.

+## LAB - 02
+About Me, with a guessing game
+I made a guessing game using HTML, CSS and JavaCsript to ask user about my self and let him guess number in between and i used array for loop and if in my code

 Thanks alot